Semidefinite Programming and Ramsey Numbers: Introduction

 \section{Introduction}

 Let $G_1,G_2,\ldots,G_k$ be graphs.
-Ramsey's celebrated Theorem~\cite{Ramsey1930} implies that for every edge coloring of a large enough complete graph $K_n$ with colors from $\{1,2,\ldots,k\}$ exists some $i$ such that the $K_n$ contains a copy of $G_i$ with all edges colored $i$.
-The Ramsey number $R(G_1,G_2,\ldots,G_k)$ is the smallest $n$ for which we are guaranteed to find a monochromatic copy.
-A Ramsey graph is a $k$-edge-coloring of $K_{R(G_1,G_2,\ldots,G_k)-1}$ which does not contain a copy of $G_i$ in color $i$ for any $i$.
+Ramsey's celebrated Theorem~\cite{Ramsey1930} implies that for every edge coloring of a large enough complete graph $K_n$ with colors from $\{1,2,\ldots,k\}$, there exists some $i$ such that the $K_n$ contains a copy of $G_i$ with all edges colored $i$.
+The Ramsey number $R(G_1,G_2,\ldots,G_k)$ is the smallest $n$ for which we are guaranteed to find such a monochromatic copy.
+A Ramsey graph is an extremal example for this number, i.e. a $k$-edge-coloring of $K_{R(G_1,G_2,\ldots,G_k)-1}$ which does not contain a copy of $G_i$ in color $i$ for any $i$.